A Short Piece

 Anyway, if we think about moral reasoning in terms of “moral paradoxes,” we do not necessarily learn skills of “moral tradeoffs” (“paradoxes” and “tradeoffs” are not identical), and it is tradeoffs which define the hardest geopolitical and moral problems.
 Thus, we in Philosophy Classes can be led to believe we are wise moral reasoners, when really we might just be overconfident.
 “Moral Paradoxes” are fine in their place, but they must be taught alongside “Moral Tradeoffs,” something I fear doesn’t occur when philosophy is divided from politics, economics, military strategy, and the like.
 In my view, this is a dire problem which is concealed by “Moral Paradoxes” like “The Trolley Problem,” and this is why “The Trolley Problem” is not a neutral consideration: it can easily contribute to self-deception, overconfidence, and a failure to appreciate the nature and experience of deep and real decision, a topic explored in O.G.
 Rose Conversation #17 with John Trossi.

-To summarize: my hope is that “The Trolley Problem” is forever replaced by “The Ballistic Missile Defense Problem,” for “The Trolly Problem” will not help us understand what to do with people like Putin, a topic expanded on in “Is Putin a Thomas More Who Caved?”
+Basically, my hope is that “The Trolley Problem” is replaced by “The Ballistic Missile Defense Problem,” for “The Trolly Problem” will not (for example) help us understand what to do with people like Vladimir Putin in Ukraine, a topic expanded on in “Is Putin a Thomas More Who Caved?”

 When we think there is only “a rationality,” that rationality often just happens to reflect our thinking, and that means anyone who doesn’t think like us is “not rational,” which basically means it’s impossible to have a productive conversation with them.
 This marks the gradual death of democracy and possibility for “discourse”: people who don’t think like us end up framed as either uninformed, stupid, or evil (to allude to Being Wrong by Kathy Schulz).